 Courses will only run where they are viable and have enough pupils choosing the subject and level.

-For Higher classes this is 5 pupil and for AH this is 3 pupils.
+For Higher classes this is 5 pupils and for AH this is 3 pupils.

 Art and Design is the study of the various forms of visual communication.
 It covers the expressive arts, design, and the ability to understand the work of others.
 It will give you an insight into how art and design influence our lives and it will gives you the skills to develop your creativity and understanding in these areas.
 Underpinning art and design courses in Hamilton College is the belief that the purpose and wonder of creation gives a language of order, beauty and expression – a language that can be explored with hand, eye and feeling.